smailmalki/NodeCaisse/README.md

 npm install

-npm install --global --production windows-build-tools
+npm install --global --production windows-build-tools  (<== this command need to be ran on administrator command window)

 npm install electron-rebuild